alexksikes/fSphinx/tutorial/README.md

     # is the query term '@year 1999' in query
     assert('@year 1999' in query)

-There is a unique / canonical representation of the query which is mainly used for caching:
+There is a unique / canonical representation of the query which could be used for caching:

     # a canonical form of this query: (@actors harrison ford) (@genres drama)
     print query.uniq

+Another representation is in the form of a pretty url:

+    # a unique url path representing this query: /actor/harrison+ford/genre/drama/year/*1999/?ot=210
+    print query.ToPrettyUrl()

 Finally we can pass a query object to Compute as if it was a normal string.
 However the SphinxClient match mode must be set to extended2: